rakeshsonti/Java8Features/stream-api/README.md

 * As we know one class can implement multiple interfaces.
 If both the interface defined the same default method then class need to defined the method
 * class method has more priority than method of interface
 * class A implement X has show(); X has show() method and B class extends A now if B call show() method .
 It will be called from A not X
+* if A class don't have show then it will call interface method A

 -----------------------------------------------------------------------------------------------------------------------